Misoprostol: Labor induction

 Misoprostol is commonly used for labor induction.
 It causes uterine contractions and the ripening (effacement or thinning) of the cervix.
 It can be less expensive than the other commonly used ripening agent, dinoprostone.

 Oxytocin has long been used as the standard agent for labor induction, but does not work well when the cervix is not yet ripe.
 Misoprostol also may be used in conjunction with oxytocin.

 Between 2002 and 2012, a misoprostol vaginal insert was studied, and was approved in the EU.
 It was not approved for use in the United States, and the US FDA still considers cervical ripening and labor induction to be outside of the approved uses for misoprostol.
+The vaginal and oral routes of misoprostol for labor induction are comparably effective, and are considered on a case-by-case basis by healthcare professionals.

 Myomectomy

-When administered prior to myomectomy in women with uterine fibroids, misoprostol reduces operative blood loss and requirement of blood transfusion.
+When administered prior to myomectomy in women with uterine fibroids, misoprostol reduces operative blood loss, requirement of blood transfusion, and operating time.

 Abortion

 Misoprostol is used either alone or in conjunction with another medication (mifepristone or methotrexate) for medical abortions as an alternative to surgical abortion.
+Misoprostol alone is typically only recommended when another medication is not available and is more effective when paired with mifepristone or methotrexate.
 Medical abortion has the advantage of being less invasive, and more autonomous, self-directed, and discreet.
-It is preferred by some women because it feels more "natural," as the drugs induce a miscarriage.
+It is preferred by some women because it feels more natural, as the drugs induce a miscarriage.
 It is also more easily accessible in places where abortion is illegal.
-The World Health Organization provides clear guidelines on the use, benefits and risks of misoprostol for abortions.
+The World Health Organization (WHO) provides clear guidelines on the use, benefits and risks of misoprostol for abortions.

 Misoprostol is most effective when it is used in combination with methotrexate or mifepristone (RU-486).
-Mifepristone blocks signaling by progesterone, causing the uterine lining to degrade, the blood vessels of the cervix and uterusto dilate and causing uterine contraction, similar to a menstrual period, which causes the embryo to detach from the uterine walls.
+Mifepristone blocks signaling by progesterone, causing the uterine lining to degrade, the blood vessels of the cervix and uterus to dilate and causing uterine contraction, similar to a menstrual period, which causes the embryo to detach from the uterine walls.
 Misoprostol then dilates the cervix and induces muscle contractions which clear the uterus.
 Misoprostol alone is less effective (typically 88% up to eight-weeks gestation).
-It is not inherently unsafe if medically supervised, but 1% of women will have heavy bleeding requiring medical attention, some women may have ectopic pregnancy, and the 12% of pregnancies that continue after misoprostol failure are more likely to have birth defects and are usually followed up with a more effective method of abortion.
+It is not inherently unsafe if medically supervised, but 1% of women will have heavy bleeding requiring medical attention, some women may have ectopic pregnancy, and the 12% of pregnancies that continue after misoprostol failure are more likely to have birth defects and are usually followed up with surgical intervention.